DanielAvinoam/TheSubZeroProject/README.md

 		else KdPrint((DRIVER_PREFIX "[-] Error acquiring rundown protection\n"));
 	}
 ```
-Let's take a look on the driver's IOCTLs.
+Now let's take a look on the driver's IOCTLs.
 As stated, two of them provide a user-mode client the ability to change any process' token and parent PID.
-These function are relatively simple - get the pointer of a process `EPROCESS` structure by its PID and change the value located at a fixed position from that pointer.
+These function are relatively simple - get the pointer of a process `EPROCESS` structure by its PID and change a value located at a fixed position from that pointer.
-The IOCTL that executes a position independet shellcode is the one that really interests us.
-Writing a kernel mode shellcode is a different story than a user mode one - it's harder to debug and since the kernel modules base addresses cannot be retrieved from the `PEB`, getting the addresses of kernel functions is way more difficult.
+The IOCTL that executes a position independent shellcode is the one that really interests us.
+Writing a kernel-mode shellcode is a different story than a user-mode one - it's harder to debug and since the kernel modules base addresses cannot be retrieved from the `PEB`, getting the addresses of kernel functions is way more difficult.
 To make my life easier, I used [@avivshabtay](https://github.com/AvivShabtay)'s template for creating a [position independent shellcode (PIS)](https://github.com/AvivShabtay/OffensiveWinAPI/tree/master/PIC).
 The main idea goes like this:
-1. Write a function that recieves either the addresses of `GetProcAddress` and `LoadLibrary` (user mode) or `MmGetSystemRoutineAddress` (kernel mode).
+1. Write a function that receives either the addresses of `GetProcAddress` and `LoadLibrary` (user-mode) or `MmGetSystemRoutineAddress` (kernel-mode).
-2. Use the recieved addresses to get the addresses of the rest of the API functions you desire.
+2. Use the received addresses to get the addresses of the rest of the API functions you desire.
 3. Disable all compiler code enhancement and security features (either from the project's properties or disable before the function's implementation) in order to make the assembly code as pure as possible.
 4. Write an injector that will allocate and copy the function, then call it in a new thread with the respective addresses as parameter.

-The IOCTL handler recieves a kernel PIS in its input buffer and copies it to a new kernel allocation.
-In case the shellcode would need to return data, another memory space is allocated in a size also recieved by the client.
+The IOCTL handler receives a kernel PIS in its input buffer and copies it to a new kernel allocation.
+In case the shellcode would need to return data, another memory space is allocated in a size also received by the client.
-The handler then builds a `PisParameters` structure with the addresses of `MmGetSystemRoutineAddress` and the returned data allocation, and starts a new kernel thread that will execute the PIS with the address of the structure as its parameter:
+The handler then initialize a `PisParameters` structure with the addresses of `MmGetSystemRoutineAddress` and the returned data allocation, and starts a new kernel thread that will execute the PIS with the address of the structure as its parameter:
 ```cpp
 	auto* buffer = static_cast<SubZeroExecuteShellcodeData*>(Irp->AssociatedIrp.SystemBuffer);
 	if (sizeof(SubZeroExecuteShellcodeData) + buffer->ShellcodeSize > StackLocation->Parameters.DeviceIoControl.InputBufferLength)